tabletseeker/pod-buildah/README.md

 ## Preview
 - [x] Sneak Peek
 ### Example #1
-* pod-buildah runs the same custom command in multiple containers or an unique command in each container separately.
+* pod-buildah runs the same custom command in multiple containers or a unique command in each container separately.
 The command output is displayed in a tmux session/pane dedicated to every individual container.

   <img src="https://github.com/tabletseeker/pod-buildah/blob/master/help-steps/preview2.gif" width="85%" height="85%">